-A prospectus supplement and accompanying prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering.
+This prospectus supplement and accompanying prospectus in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering.
 The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters that will make internet distributions on the same basis as other allocations.
-Credit Suisse First Boston Corporation may effect an on-line distribution through its affiliate, CSFBdirect Inc., an on-line broker dealer, as a selling group member.
-It is anticipated that Morgan Stanley DW Inc., an affiliate of Morgan Stanley & Co.
-Incorporated, through Morgan Stanley Online, its online service, may be a member of the syndicate and engage in electronic offers, sales and distribution of the shares being offered.
-Other underwriters may be on-line investment banks and post the prospectus supplement on their web sites.
+Morgan Stanley Dean Witter Online Inc., an affiliate of Morgan Stanley & Co.
+Incorporated, will distribute, and CSFBDirect Inc., an affiliate of Credit Suisse First Boston Corporation, and certain of the other underwriters may distribute, the shares over the Internet to their respective eligible account holders.

 Certain of the underwriters or their affiliates have provided from time to time, and expect to provide in the future, investment banking, lending, financial advisory and other related services to us and our affiliates, for which they have received and may continue to receive customary fees and commissions.
-Concurrently with this offering, we are also offering \$650 million equity security units for which the underwriters of this offering are also acting as underwriters under a separate underwriting agreement.
-The two offerings are not conditioned on each other.
-In addition, several of the banking affiliates of the underwriters, including Credit Suisse First

-Boston Corporation and Citibank, an affiliate of Salomon Smith Barney Inc., are lenders under the Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997 among us and the lenders listed therein borrowings under which will be repaid from the net proceeds of this offering and the concurrent equity security units offering.
+In addition, certain of the underwriters, or their affiliates, are lenders under the Five Year Competitive Advance and Revolving Credit Facility dated May 2, 1997 among us and the lenders listed therein, borrowings under which will be repaid from the net proceeds of this offering.
+We estimate, based on information currently available, that the underwriters and their affiliates will be repaid approximately \$184 million from the application of the net proceeds of this offering.

-Because more than 10% of the proceeds of this offering, not including underwriting compensation, will be received by entities who are affiliated with National Association of Securities Dealers, Inc. members who are participating in this offering, this offering is being conducted in compliance with the NASD Conduct Rule 2710(c)(8).
-Pursuant to that rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering, as a bona fide independent market (as defined in the NASD Conduct Rules) exists in the common shares.
+Because more than ten percent of the proceeds of this offering, not including underwriting compensation, may be received by entities who are affiliated with National Association of Securities Dealers, Inc. members who are participating in this offering, this offering is being conducted in compliance with NASD Conduct Rule 2710(c)(8).
+Pursuant to that rule, the appointment of a qualified independent underwriter is not necessary in connection with this offering, as a bona fide independent market (as defined in the NASD Conduct Rules) exists in our common stock.